bsp0015/CS330-Program-One---Two/README.md

 This is a program that demonstrates movement behaviors and path following for my AI and Game Development Course.
 The code in main.cpp is for both a Dynamic movement behavior assignment as well as a path following assignment.
 PA1 code is commented out at the bottom of the code; however.

+Note: After this assignment I learend about vectors which could have simplified the amount of functions and variables needed

 Date completed - 2/24/22 & 2/01/22

 ## Assignment #1